 If you have an extra day or two, add some more time to Zion (for hikers) or to Las Vegas, if this your first time in the city.

 With Less Time

-You can eliminate two days by altering the beginning of this itinerary.
+You can eliminate two days of this American Southwest itinerary by altering the beginning of this itinerary.
 Skip Sedona and head right to the Grand Canyon from Phoenix.
 Spend the afternoon and night at the Grand Canyon.
 On day 2, visit Monument Valley as a quick day trip from the Grand Canyon and then sleep in Page.
 Then start this itinerary on day 5.